rNLKJA/UoM-DS-2019-2024/README.md

 CSP has a state which is defined by variables `V_i` with values from Domain `D_i`.
 The goal test is a set of constriants specifying allowable combinations of values for subsets of variables.
 Simple example of a formal representation language, CSP allows useful general-purpose algorithms with more power than standard search algorithms.

+In other words, we define CSPs in term of:
+- A set of variables X = {X_1, ..., X_n}.
+Each variable assumes values in its respective domain, D = {D_1, ..., D_n}.
+- Constraints C expressing restrictions on the domain of individual variables, when considering relationships between variables.
+For the case of binary constraints, we can represent a CSP as a graph <V, E> where the vertices are the variables and the edges are constraints between pairs of variables.

+The CSP is solved when values are assigned to all variables in X without violating the given constraints.
+The basic idea is to eliminate large regions of search space by identifying combinations of variables/values that violate constraints, then pruning appropriately - this is just backtracking.

 **Constraint graph**
 - *Binary CSP*: each constraint relates at most two variables.
 - *Constraint graph*: nodes are variables, arcs show constraints.